 Ponzi schemes intend to make good on their promise of profit by attracting more and more investors so that the payouts can be paid by an ever-increasing stream of money.
 In order to make this possible, they rely on multi-level marketing, that is, they encourage the investors to do the marketing for them by advertising to their friends, family and online communities.

-The end-game for a ponzi scheme is that at some point, when no more people come in and investors start demanding money, they go bust.
-But not before the people who created it all siphon away all the money they can.
+The endgame for a Ponzi scheme is that, at some point, when the rate of investors starts to decrease, and the previous investors start demanding their money, it goes bust.
+But not before the people who created it siphon away all the money that they can.

-The way this worked here was that people bought the BitConnect coins with BitCoins, and then “lent” it to the BitConnect platform.
-At the end of it, investors wouldn’t get back their money in BitCoins, but the BitConnect coin – which is pretty much worthless everywhere else.
+In the case of BitConnect, they promised a return profit of 40% per month.
+The way this worked was that people bought the BitConnect coins with BitCoins (another cryptocurrency), and then “lent” it to the BitConnect platform.
+At the end of it, investors wouldn’t get back their money in BitCoins, but the BitConnect coin – which was pretty much worthless everywhere else.

-So what happened was that BitConnect grew so big that it attracted media attention, and people rightfully called it out for what it was.
-Due this and the recent Bitcoin crash then, they decided to close their platform, presumably keeping a lot of the Bitcoins that people gave them for their worthless cryptocurrency.
+It is estimated that BitConnect caused a loss of at least millions of US dollars.
+So, what happened was that it grew so popular that it attracted a lot of media attention, and people rightfully called it out for what it was.
+Due to this, and the Bitcoin crash that occurred at the time, they decided to close their platform, presumably keeping a lot of the Bitcoins that people gave them for their worthless cryptocurrency.